-From the outside things look rosy – you’re getting your work done on time and meeting your targets.
+From the outside everything looks great – you’re getting your work done on time and meeting your targets.
 But in the inside, you know that deep down you’re not making most of your potential or you’re not having fun.
 As a matter of fact, what seems like superhuman to your colleagues is cruise control to you.

 And maybe you’re okay with where you are.
 But you know, if you have big career goals you’d like to achieve, you’re going to have to check-in with yourself and evaluate your career.

 Is your current job pushing you in the right direction?
-If you’re uncertain about how to tell the difference, perhaps you need to ask yourself these following questions:
+If you’re uncertain on how to tell the difference, perhaps you need to ask yourself these following questions:

 Can you identify your talent or purpose, and are you using it in your job?

 Can you recall when last you felt a sense of gratitude for the work you do?
 Or a time when you felt like there was nothing else on this earth you’d rather be doing?
 If you’re battling to answer any of these questions, researchers say the most likely cause of this is a lack of connection to your purpose.

 When someone is driven by their purpose, nothing can deter them from what they believe in.
 For instance, take these famous people who failed miserably before they made a name for themselves.
 When you have a clear idea about your purpose, you’re provided with boundless amounts of joy and can create amazing results and an impact at your job.